arjun2064/leetcode/README.md

 # leetcode

-Create to track and save approch used for future reference
+Create and save approach used for future reference